 Here’s a secret: ordinary people seek entertainment, but extraordinary people seek education and learning.
-That’s why most of the successful people are reading books instead of wasting time watching TV.
+That’s why most successful people are reading books instead of wasting time watching TV.

 As time passes by, reading will certainly reshape your thinking.
-It will make you more knowledgeable and have more ideas on many topics; you will think and see differently; you will have answers to common questions, and you will feel more confident and creative.
+It will make you more knowledgeable and have more ideas on many topics; you will think and see differently; you will have answers to common questions and feel more confident and creative.

 Make reading your priority.

-Writing is definitely one of the major skills that have influenced my lifestyle in a positive way.
-It’s not only a very meditative activity as it helps me think deeper but it also allows me to create stories, makes me a better communicator, and increases my creativity.
-When I get into the zone, words just flow naturally.
+Writing is definitely one of the major skills that have positively influenced my lifestyle.
+It’s not only a very meditative activity as it helps me think deeper, but it also allows me to create stories, makes me a better communicator, and increases my creativity.
+When I get into the zone, words flow naturally.

-When what you’re writing clearly expresses your thoughts and ideas, you can gain more friends and influence people.
-Whether it’s your personal relationships or career, clear communication will help you build smooth and bulletproof future.
+When your writing clearly expresses your thoughts and ideas, you can gain more friends and influence people.
+Whether it’s your personal relationships or career, clear communication will help you build a smooth and bulletproof future.

 Writing also helps you learn.
-Read and you will forget, see and you may remember, teach and you will understand.
-Once you learn something new, write it down in your notes using your own words and how you understand it.
+Read, and you will forget, see, and you may remember, teach, and you will understand.
+Once you learn something new, please write it down in your notes using your own words and how you understand it.
 After that, teach what you learned to others.
-Once you start teaching what you have learned, you’re taking a critical look at what you want to say leading to a better understanding.
+Once you start teaching what you have learned, you’re taking a critical look at what you want to say, leading to a better understanding.

-It’s a key to success or, at least, one of the keys.
-I’m not surprised that these wealthy and highly successful individuals like Warren Buffett, Richard Branson, and Bill Gates regularly take the time to put down a pen to paper to express their thoughts.
+It’s the key to success or, at least, one of the keys.
+So I’m not surprised that these wealthy and highly successful individuals like Warren Buffett, Richard Branson, and Bill Gates regularly take the time to put down a pen to paper to express their thoughts.

 When you write, you will remember things long forgotten.
 Writing about daily experiences and feelings provides a recorded history.
 It also allows you to dig deep and access these memories; thus, write them down so you can learn from your past and recall those amazing moments.
 Start writing.